thirdmadman/prismalaser/README.md

 ## Credits

-This project deep rework of <https://github.com/Ovyerus/prismaliser>, thanks to @Ovyerus and contributors for this opportunity.
+This project deep rework of [Prismaliser](https://github.com/Ovyerus/prismaliser), thanks to [@Ovyerus](https://github.com/Ovyerus) and contributors for this opportunity.